JasperFx/marten/docs/events/storage.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.Testing/Examples/ConfiguringDocumentStore.cs#L192-L201' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_setting_event_schema' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-## Configuration

-If Marten is being used in a distributed scenario, where multiple process can be appending events to the same stream at the same time, you should set `UseAppendEventForUpdateLock` to `true` on the `StoreOptions` `Events` (EventGraph) configuration.
-This will add a `FOR UPDATE` lock to the `mt_append_event` function that will ensure that the same stream cannot have its `version` updated by multiple processes at the same time, which could lead to a `pk_mt_events_stream_and_version` constraint violation from the `mt_events` and `mt_streams` versions getting out of sync.

 ## Database Tables

 The events are stored in the `mt_events` table, with these columns: